lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 Bob checks that the integer z is greater than zero and is less than his RSA modulus.

-Bob derives the shared secret (ss) using KDF3 with SHA-256:
+Bob derives the shared secret (SS) using KDF3 with SHA-256:

 ~~~
    3cf82ec41b54ed4d37402bbd8f805a52